m3kzoo/testUpload/README.md

-# testUploadd
+# testUpload
-used for testing putting things in a nd moving them around
+used for testing putting things in and moving them around